equinix/messaging-gateway-templates/README.md

 Templates for Equinix Messaging Gateway
 Equinix Messaging Gateway (EMG) is an event-based communication channel for Platform Equinix.
 EMG automates the creation, update, and closure or cancellation of SmartHands, Trouble Ticket, Work Visit and Shipments tickets along with notification of statuses such as 2-Way Communications, technician notes and status advancement.
 The Templates provide sample code for customers to integrate with EMG.
-These Templates are available in two versions ñ node.js and python.
+These Templates are available in two versions ‚Äì node.js and python.

 Template Details
 The Templates includes:
-* Template with sample code to integrate with EMG and create, update, cancel and get order status notifications for Equinix Ticket Types ñ SmartHands, Trouble Ticket, Work Visit. o EquinixSmartHandsTemplate o EquinixTroubleTicketTemplate o EquinixWorkVisitTemplate
+* Template with sample code to integrate with EMG and create, update, cancel and get order status notifications for Equinix Ticket Types ‚Äì SmartHands, Trouble Ticket, Work Visit. o EquinixSmartHandsTemplate o EquinixTroubleTicketTemplate o EquinixWorkVisitTemplate